-- (2) Each Partner State shall notify the Secretariat and the Partner States of the public regulatory authorities appointed under subsection (1). - (3) The Partner States shall ensure that the public regulatory authorities- - (a) administer the compulsory standards; - (b) monitor and take measures to ensure compliance with the compulsory standards; - grant approval for the manufacture of products, operation of processes and rendering of services to which a compulsory standard applies, when required; - (d) grant approval for trading, distribution, selling or bringing into circulation products and rendering of services to which a compulsory standard applies, when required;

-- (e) apply sanctions in cases of non compliance with the compulsory standards; - (f) collect fees and levies payable in respect of products, and processes to which a compulsory standard applies; and - (g) make recommendations to the Committee on the publication, amendment and withdrawal of particular compulsory standards.
+- (a) administer the compulsory standards; - (b) monitor and take measures to ensure compliance with the compulsory standards; - grant approval for the manufacture of products, operation of processes and rendering of services to which a compulsory standard applies, when required; - (d) grant approval for trading, distribution, selling or bringing into circulation products and rendering of services to which a compulsory standard applies, when required; - apply sanctions in cases of non compliance with the compulsory standards; - (f) collect fees and levies payable in respect of products, and processes to which a compulsory standard applies; and - (g) make recommendations to the Committee on the publication, amendment and withdrawal of particular compulsory standards.

-Conformity Assessment Providers for Compulsory Standards
+Conformity

+Assessment

+Providers

+for

+Compulsory

+Standards

-- 21.-(1) Each Partner State shall register technically competent national conformity assessment service providers including inspection agencies, test laboratories and certification organizations to provide services in support of the implementation of compulsory standards in its territory, and shall notify the Secretariat and the other Partner States accordingly. - (2) A national conformity assessment service provider may be a person or a private or a public entity registered under the laws of the Partner State. - (3) A national conformity assessment service provider that loses its technical competency or fails to conform to any legal requirements shall be suspended and where the service provider does not regain its technical competence or comply with legal requirements within a period of six months from the date of suspension, it shall be deregistered by the Partner State. - (4) Suppliers of products and processes shall procure conformity assessment services in compliance with compulsory standards, from registered national conformity assessment service providers or from accepted foreign conformity assessment service providers. - (5) A Partner State shall notify the other Partner States of its intention to accept conformity assessment results from foreign conformity assessment service providers in the administration of specific compulsory standards and the basis for this acceptance. - (6) A foreign conformity assessment service provider shall be a person or a private or a public entity registered as such under the laws of a foreign country.
+- (1) Each Partner State shall register technically competent national conformity assessment service providers including inspection agencies, test laboratories and certification organizations to provide services in support of the implementation of compulsory standards in its territory, and shall notify the Secretariat and the other Partner States accordingly. - (2) A national conformity assessment service provider may be a person or a private or a public entity registered under the laws of the Partner State.

-- (7) Each patner State shall maintain a register of all national and foreign conformity assessment service providers and make it accessible to the public. - (8) Each Partner State shall ensure that its regulatory authorities accept as far as is practicable, inspection results, test results and certifiction from conformity assessment service providers notified by the other Partner States. - 22.-(1) No person shall manufacture, trade distribute, sell, supply or bring a product that is within the scope of a compulsory, standard into the Community unless the product conforms to the requirements of the compulsory standard.
+- (3) A national conformity assessment service provider that loses its technical competency or fails to conform to any legal requirements shall be suspended and where the service provider does not regain its technical competence or comply with legal requirements within a period of six months from the date of suspension, it shall be deregistered by the Partner State. - (4) Suppliers of products and processes shall procure conformity assessment services in compliance with compulsory standards, from registered national conformity assessment service providers or from accepted foreign conformity assessment service providers. - (5) A Partner State shall notify the other Partner States of its intention to accept conformity assessment results from foreign conformity assessment service providers in the administration of specific compulsory standards and the basis for this acceptance. - (6) A foreign conformity assessment service provider shall be a person or a private or a public entity registered as such under the laws of a foreign country. - (7) Each Partner State shall maintain a register of all national and foreign conformity assessment service providers and make it accessible to the public. - (8) Each Partner State shall ensure that its regulatory authorities accept as far as is practicable, inspection results, test results and certification from conformity assessment service providers notified by the other Partner States - (1) No person shall manufacture, trade, distribute, sell, supply or bring a product that is within the scope of a compulsory standard into the Community unless the product conforms to the requirements of the compulsory standard.